piiop/ai-case-study/README.md

 * Sora uses *patches* for models of visual data instead of *tokens* used by LLMs.

-* Sora incorporates ChatGPT to expand user prompts into more robust descriptions for more accurate output as high quality video.
+* Sora incorporates ChatGPT to expand user prompts into more robust descriptions for accurate output in the form of high quality video.

 ## Impact

 * Although Sora remains unavailable to the public, the response to the video demos released in February 2024 has been impactful.
 Many news articles and videos were published with varying praise and critique of Sora's capabilities.[^3]

+* Sora undoubtedly will affect all visual media fields such as: news media, filmmaking, television and streaming services, social media apps like TikTok and Snapchat, video focused websites like YouTube and Vimeo - as well as having uses in advertising/marketing, AI assisted teaching and education, gaming, writing, and many others areas.

 * On May 14, 2024 Google announced Veo, their newest generative video model and direct competitor to Sora.
 Other generative video models include (but not are not limited to):